 When to Travel to Lake Kerkini

 Lake Kerkini can be enjoyed any time from Spring to Autumn.
-This region of Greece experiences extreme temperatures and it should be noted that while it is possible to visit the lake while it’s frozen during the winter (and the sight is surely very beautiful), temperatures often dip as low as minus 20 degrees Celsius.
+This region of Greece experiences extreme temperatures.
+As such, it should be noted that while it is possible to visit the lake while it’s frozen during the winter, temperatures often dip as low as minus 20 degrees Celsius.

 During the spring and autumn months, this region of Greece sees pleasant weather conditions and temperatures of around 25 degrees Celsius.
-Summers in Greece can be very hot, and temperatures are as high as 35-40 degrees during July and August.
+Summers in Greece can be very hot.
+Temperatures can get as high as 35-40 degrees during July and August.

 Birdwatchers may wish to organise their Kerkini trip so that it coincides with the migration patterns of a particular species.
-For example, spring is best for seeing storks and flamingos, while winter is the best time to see the endangered and majestic dalmatian pelicans.
+For example, spring is best for seeing storks and flamingos.
+Meanwhile, winter is the best time to see the endangered and majestic dalmatian pelicans.

 Water Buffalo Farming Around Lake Kerkini

 Lake Kerkini is one of the only places in Greece where water buffaloes are farmed.
-If you are lucky, you may catch the herd as they are being transported from their farm to the lake and nearby streams to soak and relax beneath the sun.
+If you are lucky, you may catch the herd as they are being transported from their farm to the lake.
+You may see them strolling into nearby streams to soak and relax beneath the sun.

 The Unique Gastronomy of Kerkini Lake and Serres